reido113/reido113/README.md

 Here in this repo, I will attempt to excercise version control unto my personal projects.
 Fingers Crossed this will turn out well.

-To note: I am in transition to Linux (Ubuntu) and will limit the use of this repo to projects that fall under that umbrella.
+To note: I will try to limit the use of this repo to Linux projects.

 Cheers,